Learn: Why Theater Majors Are Vital

 The production arm of the theatre department operates under the supervision of the departmental faculty.
 Major departmental productions as well as laboratory and experimental productions of all kinds are mounted on the new stages of the ’62 Center for Theatre and Dance.
 Participation in acting or technical work is open to all members of the Williams College community.
 Students majoring in theatre will be asked to consult regularly with departmental advisors in devising the sequence of courses and production participation that will constitute their major.

 The Major in Theatre consists of nine courses.
 Six required courses are:

-- Theatre 101(F) Introduction to Theatre
+- Theatre 102 Introduction to Performance: The Art of Collaboration

 - Theatre 244 Introduction to Theatre Technology

-- Theatre 248 The Modern Theatre: Plays and Performance OR Theatre 229 Modern Drama
+- Theatre 248 The Modern Theatre: Plays and Performance or Theatre 229 Modern Drama

 - Theatre 406 Senior Seminar